Skip to Content

 How To Store Leftovers

 Store leftover meatloaf in an airtight container in the fridge for up to 4 days.
-It’s delicious in sandwiches (I do white bread and mayo, sometimes a little ketchup) or you can warm it gently in the oven, OR you can even slice it and warm the slices in a pan over low heat until they’re warmed through.
+It’s delicious in meatloaf sandwiches (I do white bread and mayo, sometimes a little ketchup) or you can warm it gently in the oven, OR you can even slice it and warm the slices in a pan over low heat until they’re warmed through.

 Sliced meatloaf on a plate topped with a brown sugar and ketchup glaze, a classic comfort food dinner recipe.